biography

 Hailed as having a voice of “such strong presence and beauty of tone that she left one longing for more.”
 (Opera News), Irish-American soprano Francesca Federico was born in Paris and is based in New York City.
 She is a Fulbright Scholar, and completed a performance residency in Ireland, focusing on the origins of Irish traditional music in classical art song by Irish composers and poets.

-Projects this season include the title role of Strauss’s Salome with Heartbeat Opera; soloist in Mahler’s Symphony No.4 with the New York Session Symphony, soloist in Beethoven’s Mass in C Major with the Greenwich Choral Society, and soloist in Bach’s BWV 140 with the Westchester Choral Society.
-Francesca will also release her debut album, Visions and Ecstasies, on Odradek Records, for which she was awarded a production grant from the Anna Sosenko Assist Trust.
+Recent engagements include the title role of Strauss’s Salome with Heartbeat Opera; soloist in Mahler’s Symphony No.4 with the New York Session Symphony, soloist in Beethoven’s Mass in C Major with the Greenwich Choral Society, soloist in Bach’s BWV 140 with the Westchester Choral Society, and Harlan in Chadwich Stokes’ rock opera 1972 at The Public Theater.

-Francesca was winner of the Anna Sosenko Assist Trust and the Lotte Pulvermacher Grant; finalist for a Career Bridges Grant; finalist in the John‬‭ Alexander‬ National Vocal Competition; finalist in the Vermont Vocal Competition; finalist for The American Prize, and semi-finalist in the Opera Columbus Cooper-Bing Competition.
+Francesca has been twice winner of the Anna Sosenko Assist Trust and the Lotte Pulvermacher Grant; finalist for a Career Bridges Grant; the John‬‭ Alexander‬ National Vocal Competition; the Vermont Vocal Competition; the American Prize, and semi-finalist in the Opera Columbus Cooper-Bing Competition.
 Her voice appeared as the Soloist in Brian K. Bowers’ short film Reverie (WINNER: New Creators Film Award, 'Best Original Music'), and on Clarice Jensen’s album Esthesis.

 Francesca received a Masters Degree in Vocal Performance at the Mannes School of Music, studying under Bonnie Hamilton.
 She completed her undergraduate degree in Global Politics at New York University.
-She studies with Mark Schnaible in New York.
+She currently studies with Mark Schnaible.

 Photo credit: Jordan Tiberio